-In the the table below we set out the details of BAM Contruct UK's emissions for the year.
-Unfortunately, we have not been able to identify the full extent of our wider Scope 3 emissions, which include the emissions derived from our supply chain and the end-users of our buildings.
+In the table below we set out the details of BAM Construction's emissions for the year.
+Unfortunately, we are still unable to identify the full extent of our wider Scope 3 emissions, which include the emissions derived from our supply chain and the end-users of our buildings.
 Therefore, to date, we have been unable to implement any meaningful reduction plans.
-To address this, we are:
+To address this:

-- proactively working with our supply chain to encourage and assist them in measuring, reporting and reducing their emissions. - encouraging our clients to include environmentallyfriendly materials with a longer life expectancy in their projects; - deliver low-carbon buildings.
+- In 2021 we proactively worked with our supply chain to encouraging them to take-up Action Sustainability's carbon reporting tool to assist them in measuring, reporting and reducing their emissions. - We encouraged our clients to include environmentally friendly materials with a longer life expectancy in their projects.